 Auditing document use: tracking who has viewed and edited content, is minimal and there is limited ability to properly document controls for information security framework security certifications.

 It’s important that best practices are followed when managing compliance through SharePoint.
 Following best practices for SharePoint is complex but vital for minimizing security risks.

 Adding encryption to the SharePoint SQL database is very important to remove vulnerabilities and protect against attacks.

-To help you understand the information security issues around the SharePoint, and how to safely and effectively use if for compliance management, you may consider hiring a consultant.
+To help you understand the information security issues around the SharePoint, and how to safely and effectively use if for IT compliance management, you may consider hiring a consultant.
 This can be a good option if you have a large budget but may not be feasible for small or medium businesses, as consultancy costs can add up quickly.

 Alternatives to SharePoint

 Some organizations may choose to use spreadsheets to manage their compliance program.
 This is a basic solution that can work for smaller one-person compliance teams, but this is not scalable as organizations grow.
 As teams grow and more data is involved, the more manual work is needed and the bigger the risk of human error becomes.

 Compliance programs will generally require multiple spreadsheets, which can be very difficult and time consuming to manage, and there’s no way of properly auditing changes to documents.